-A fire risk assessment is a legal requirement for many rental properties as they identify causes of fire, identify hazards and allow landlords to take preventative measures to reduce the risk of a fire.
+A fire risk assessment is a legal requirement for many rented properties as they identify causes of fire, identify fire hazards and allow landlords to take preventative measures to reduce the risk of a fire.
 See below for further information about inspecting the fire risk of a property.

 Inspecting a property for fire risk

 The HHSRS applies to residential accommodation and includes HMOs and is the system local authorities use to assess housing conditions.
 Local authorities can take action where there is a hazard in the property which may include a fire risk.
 If you have reported a hazard to your landlord and repair has not been completed you may contact the local authority to raise concerns about your health and safety.
 An Environmental Health Officer (EHO) will attend the property to inspect the safety of the dwelling.
 Further information can be found here.

 The HHSRS provides a framework for assessing the likelihood of a fire which may cause harm and the severity of the harm, the competent person assessing will look for: